Policy

 ECPAC completed two deep dives into policies to improve equitable access to high quality services and supports for families and young children in January 2019.
 ECPAC continues to work on the recommendations from these reports and is making progress.

-For the 2024 Legislative Session – HERE are some of the priorities related to early childhood and families.
+For the 2025 Legislative Session – HERE are some of the priorities related to young children, families, and early childhood professionals .
 ECPAC will be following and taking action on as needed.
 Furthermore, ECPAC is monitoring other pieces of legislation not listed and will add those which are supported or opposed when the Board take official action.

 ECPAC officially supports the following: